 TEACHING METHODOLOGY Theoretical teaching and methodology presentation.
 Power point presentations are made during the course.
 Studio work.
 Presentation and then execution of individual work.
 Monitoring and on-site correction of works.
 Assignment of teamwork.

 USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES Connecting students through e-learning platform.

 Activity Semester Workload (25 h Semester Workload / CU)

 TEACHING PLAN Lectures 26

 TEACHING FEAN Studio Work 39

 Group project 20

 Personal study 40

 Total 125

-STUDENT EVALUATION The final grade of the course is for students in both the theoretical at the student has been evaluated wof the course.
-The evaluation of the course in teformed by: 1. a written final examination of the Short Answer Questions Public presentation of work (option 2.
-The examination of the laborate evaluation of the laboratory skills examination of a related topic and laboratory exercises (book). nd the studio part, provided that with a passing grade in each part rms of the theoretical part is the theoretical part includes: onal). ory exercises includes the acquired through a final
+STUDENT EVALUATION Total The final grade of the course is formed by the performance of the students in both the theoretical and the studio part, provided that the student has been evaluated with a passing grade in each part of the course.
+The evaluation of the course in terms of the theoretical part is formed by: 1. a written final examination of the theoretical part includes: Short Answer Questions Public presentation of work (optional).
+2. The examination of the laboratory exercises includes the evaluation of the laboratory skills acquired through a final examination of a related topic and evaluation of the whole laboratory exercises (book).